 If your budget allows, says Matlen, consider hiring a cleaning service and having more than enough child care — “even when you’re home, so you can relax in your own bedroom or tub.”

 For tighter budgets, you may want to tap your network.
-Consider asking family and friends to help you handle tasks that are especially draining for you.
+If you’re having bad ADHD days lately, consider asking family and friends to help you handle tasks that are especially draining for you.

 To keep stress at bay, consider identifying your pain points and understanding how stress affects you, so you can intervene before it magnifies, says Williams.

-Also, it may be a good idea to have a personalized tool kit in place that helps you calm your brain and body.
+Also, it may be a good idea to have a personalized tool kit in place so it helps you calm your brain and body quickly.
 Williams notes that this can be as simple as taking a walk or a few deep breaths.

 If you have a difficult time taking your meds consistently, Clements says these reminder tips may help:

 - Set an alarm on your phone as a reminder.

 - Make the alarm difficult to ignore — bright with lots of emojis.

 - Get a timer top for your prescription bottle that tells you the last time you opened it.